virtualstaticvoid/ldhdns/README.md

   --security-opt "apparmor=unconfined" \
   --volume "/var/run/docker.sock:/tmp/docker.sock" \
   --volume "/var/run/dbus/system_bus_socket:/var/run/dbus/system_bus_socket" \
-  --restart always \
+  --restart unless-stopped \
   virtualstaticvoid/ldhdns:latest
 ```

-Alternatively, you can run `make install` to run the controller (and `make uninstall` to stop and remove it).
+Visit [hub.docker.com/r/virtualstaticvoid/ldhdns][docker-hub] for available image tags.

-Optionally, the network ID, domain name suffix and subdomain label can be configured with environment variables:
+Additionally, the network ID, domain name suffix and subdomain label can be configured with environment variables:

 * `LDHDNS_NETWORK_ID` for docker network name to use.
 The default is `ldhdns`.
 * `LDHDNS_DOMAIN_SUFFIX` for domain name suffix to use.
 The default is `ldh.dns`.
 * `LDHDNS_SUBDOMAIN_LABEL` for label used by containers.
 The default is `dns.ldh/subdomain`.

-**Tip:** If you are using a real domain name, be sure to use a subdomain on the TLD, such as `ldh`, to avoid any clashes with it's public DNS.
-E.g. Use `ldh.yourdomain.com` on your local development host.
+**Tip:** If you are using a real domain name, be sure to use a subdomain such as `ldh` to avoid any clashes with it's public DNS.
+E.g. Provide `--env LDHDNS_DOMAIN_SUFFIX=ldh.example.com` to the `docker run` command.

+**Please inspect the code in the [this repository][ldhdns] and build the image yourself if you are concerned about security.**

 ### Your Containers

-To make containers resolvable, add the label "`dns.ldh/subdomain=<subdomain>`" with the desired subdomain to them.
+To make containers resolvable, add the label "`dns.ldh/subdomain=<subdomain>`" with the desired subdomain to use.

 This subdomain will be prepended to the domain name in the `LDHDNS_DOMAIN_SUFFIX` environment variable to form a fully qualified domain name.

-Apply the label to a container using the command line:
+To apply the label to a container using the command line:

 ```
 docker run -it --label "dns.ldh/subdomain=foo" nginx